 Their final match being against their neighbours, in match that was looked forward to with eager anticipation.
 With a strong wind blowing at the Railway Ground, Wallan took full advantage of winning the toss and kicked 6-7 to nil in the first quarter.
 Overall Wallan East out scored their neighbours in the remaining three quarters but could not bridge the huge first quarter deficit.
 Final scores 3-10 to 8-19.
 Best for Wallan East – Nelson, Delahunty, Kerr, Tannock and Allen.
 Goals – Kerr, Daly and Delahunty.

-Unable to take the field the following weekend against Broadford (despite Broadford having rested several of their better players), Wallan East finally advised the HHFA of their decision to withdraw the following week.
+Unable to take the field the following weekend against Broadford (despite Broadford having rested several of their better players), Wallan East finally advised the HHFA of their decision to withdraw in the week before the Rd 7 match against Kilmore

 Wallan East player Keith Hansen a 6 foot CHF was reported in the ARGUS (30 March 1940) to be training and playing well with the Essendon club, and then played in a early April intra club practice match – thereafter his name appears no more as Essendon.

-Another Wallan East player the solidly built rover Jack Sorraghan with an excellent reputation obtained a permit to play in trail games with Brunswick in March 1940.
+Another Wallan East player the solidly built rover Jack Sorraghan (who had been playing with they club since at least 1938) a solidly built rover, with an excellent reputation obtained a permit to play in pre season trail games with Brunswick in March 1940.
 After a practise match against Preston however he did not make the final player cut.
 Then his name disappears at this level (five years later there was a Sorraghan playing at Yarravile, but it is not known if it is the same player).

 Both Hansen and Sorraghan returned and played the 1940 season with the Combined Wallan(Donnybrook) team.